junnlikestea/vita/README.md

 If you hit rate limits or authentication fails, the source will just be ignored from the list of potential sources.

 ### A note on tuning the concurrency
-Vita uses Rust's [async-std](https://docs.rs/async-std/1.6.2/async_std/) library under the hood.
-Several environment variables can be used to tune the performance:

-* `ASYNC_STD_THREAD_COUNT`: The number of threads that the async-std runtime will start.
-By default, this is one per logical cpu. which may be different than the number of physical cpus.
-Async-std will panic if this is set to any value other than a positive integer.

-* `ASYNC_STD_THREAD_NAME`: The name that async-std's runtime threads report to the operating system.
-* The default value is "async-std/runtime".

 Currently Vita will limit the search for data to 200 root domains concurrently.
 If you would like to change that limit you can use the `-c` flag: